How to Decrease Your Tax Burden When Selling a Rental Property

 There are some caveats, however.

 - First, there’s a specific order in which your losses can be applied to gains.
-Long-term losses are applied against long-term gains first and then applied to short-term gains.
+Long-term losses are applied against long-term gains first and then to short-term gains.
 And vice versa.

 - Second, you can’t use a property sale as a loss if you purchase a similar property within 30 days of the sale that resulted in the loss.
 This no-no falls under the “wash sale rule,” which prohibits investors from intentionally creating losses with their investments.